Skip to content

 What will you study?

-On this course you will look at how the behaviour of employees has been linked to lapses in cybersecurity with examples and case studies.
+On this course employees will look at how the behaviour of employees has been linked to lapses in cybersecurity with examples and case studies.

 There will also be a discussion of the key types of cybercrime that could be used to leverage personally sensitive information from employees, as well as highlighting the importance of ensuring privacy and security on social media.